 Fats, Oils and Grease (FOG) Program.
-Residual fats, oils and grease are a by-product of food service establishments.
+Residual fats, oils, and grease are a by-product of food service establishments.
 Commercial customers that serve food or process meat, etc. are required to have grease interceptors.
 These grease removal devices are designed to remove animal fats and vegetable oils, leading causes of sewer line blockages.
 Commercial customers that service or wash motorized vehicles are also required to have sand/oil interceptors.
-These devices help protect the wastewater collection system by removing sediments, oil, grease and light petroleum products from the wastewater discharge.
+These devices help protect the wastewater collection system by removing sediments, oil, grease, and light petroleum products from the wastewater discharge.

 Education.
 We have an active educational campaign involving fliers, door hangers, newsletters, and advertising designed to inform the public on ways they can help us protect the sanitary sewer system.
-Each year we welcome hundreds of students who visit and tour the WWTP as part of their education.
-Our state-of-the-art treatment system offers a unique opportunity for young people to see how biological science applies to the real world.
+This year, that also included reaching out to large rental facilities to help educate tenants.
+Each year, we welcome hundreds of students who visit and tour the WWTP as part of their education.
+Our stateof-the-art treatment system offers a unique opportunity for young people to see how biological science applies to the real world.
 We have also hosted tours for individuals from the community who have an interest in seeing how the plant operates.
 For further information, or to schedule a tour, please call (252) 551-2066 or (252) 551-3304.